 - 6 apricots or 2-3 more depending on size

-- 2 tbsp honey (lavender, rosemary or acacia honey)
+- 2 tablespoon honey (lavender, rosemary or acacia honey)

-- ½ tsp dried lavender flowers (or vanilla powder)
+- ½ teaspoon dried lavender flowers (or vanilla powder)

 - Wash and dry the apricots then half them and remove their stones.
 Arrange them skin face underneath in a single layer in an ovenproof dish.

-- Dot each apricot half with a tiny knob of butter and roast in the oven for 20 minutes.
+- Dot each apricot half with a tiny knob of butter and bake in the oven for 20 minutes.